neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 audience.
 Note, this is not just for fun, the proposals shall be followed up by the various interlinked bodies of NeIC (XT, provider forum, data management forum, project management forum) ... not kidding.
-Plus, the best proposal (criteria: originality, feasibility, and enjoyment) and quickest evaluators (per team using bingo cards) will win prices.
+Plus, the best proposal (criteria: originality, feasibility, and enjoyment) and quickest evaluators (one per group using bingo cards) will win prices.

 ### Format